MedwAfify/Shoot_the_fruit/README.md

 # Shoot_the_fruit
-shoot the fruit game made withe pyrhon (pygame zero)
+shoot the fruit game made with pyrhon (pygame zero)